feltus/PythonCarpentrySetup/README.md

 Then you will be able to follow the Software Carpentry content by opening a Python Jupyter Notebook from the Launcher to the left.
 You can always use the drop down menu to start a new Launcher or simply open a new Jupyter Notebook.

-## Step A Make a aworking directory on Palmetto2
+## Step A Make a working directory on Palmetto2
 - Start a JupyterLab node on Palmetto2.
 - Open a terminal and create a working directory called 'swc-python'.
 - Navigate to the working directory in the by clicking to the directory using the File Explorer on the left.